0xdaksh-12/FluxBanker/USAGE.md

 # Usage Guide

-This guide covers how to run, develop, test, and operate FluxBanker day-to-day.
+This guide covers how to run, develop, test, and operate FluxBanker.

 ## Prerequisites